 The work may have involved a group of people learning new things.
 You can maintain momentum by encouraging them to take turns listening to each other’s experience of putting their learning into practice.

 Influencing according to this model is quite straightforward.
 It even sounds rather simple.
-Although the principles are simple and it does work, in practice there are difficulties commonly experienced.
-I have found some ways around them.
+Although the principles are simple and it does work, in practice, it is not always easy.
+Here are some tips.

 Not enough time

-When you are anxious and having only a short time with someone, it is tempting to sell hard.
-There is no time for ‘luxurious’ Entry and Diagnosis.
+When you are anxious and have only a short time with someone, it is tempting to sell hard.
+There appears to be no time for ‘luxurious’ Entry and Diagnosis.
 Selling hard rarely gets you what you want.
-Spend your time building the relationship and doing enough diagnosis to be able to propose a further meeting.
+Spend time building the relationship and doing enough diagnosis to be able to propose a further meeting.

-Anxiety due to status difference will often push you into ‘Selling’ ideas.
+Anxiety due to status differences will often push you into ‘Selling’ ideas.
 High-status people have a great need to be listened to.
-Because they are used to having influence they respect influencers who take the diagnosis phase seriously.
-Most people find being asked for their opinion or advice quite irresistible.
+Because they are used to having influence, they respect influencers who take the diagnosis phase seriously.
+Most people find being asked for their opinion or advice irresistible.

 Ignoring Organisational Culture